GOP power play in Michigan must go through pragmatic Snyder

 Now Republicans are considering whether to give final approval to a bill that would strip campaign-finance oversight from Democratic Secretary of State-elect Jocelyn Benson.
 Another bill would let the full Legislature or individual chambers automatically intervene in lawsuits, a power that until now has been reserved for the state attorney general.
 The move could affect Democratic Attorney General-elect Dana Nessel, who has said she probably will not defend a law allowing faith-based groups to refuse to serve same-sex couples who want to adopt children.

 An additional measure would make it harder to launch ballot drives , following voter approval of three Democratic-backed proposals last month.
-A measure very close to Snyder’s desk would hamper the ability of Democratic Gov.-elect Gretchen Whitmer to set environmental and other regulations that are stricter than federal rules.
+And a bill very close to Snyder’s desk would hamper the ability of Democratic Gov.-elect Gretchen Whitmer to set environmental and other regulations that are stricter than federal rules.

 “If I believe it’s in the best public policy interest of our state, I will sign it.
 If it’s not, I won’t sign it,” Snyder said last week.

-Note: This story has been corrected to state that the radio host’s last name is Shiels, not Shields.